Andhra Pradesh (1956–2014): List of chief ministers

 On 1 November 1956, Hyderabad State ceased to exist; its Gulbarga and Aurangabad divisions were merged into Mysore State and Bombay State respectively.
 Its remaining Telugu-speaking portion, Telangana, was merged with Andhra State to form the new state of United Andhra Pradesh.
+Sanjiva Reddy was the first chief minister.

-N. Chandrababu Naidu of Telugu Desam Party was the longest served chief minister of United Andhra Pradesh.
+Neelam Sanjiva Reddy of Indian National Congress was the first chief minister of United Andhra Pradesh, N. Chandrababu Naidu of Telugu Desam Party was the longest served chief minister and Bhaskar Rao was the shortest serving both belonging to TDP.
 Kiran Kumar Reddy of the Indian National Congress was the last chief minister of United Andhra Pradesh.